 If you’re stuck for ideas on a birthday cake or simply want to create something super special for a special person, I’ve recently discovered the best thing to have sitting in your cupboard (or at least a very cool cupboard that is fairly temperature controlled) – wafer paper.

-Wafer paper, or rice paper as it’s also known, is an edible paper or card that’s made from potato starch – which should be free from allergens and entirely edible.
-You can use it for a few different things – it’s a great lining to stop biscuits, meringues or macaroons sticking; you can print on them; cut it out and make flowers or objects; or you can draw on them and with icing or food colour pens to create unique artwork!
+Wafer paper, or rice paper as it’s also known, is an edible paper or card that’s made from potato starch – which means it should be free from allergens and entirely edible.
+I love that you can use them for so many different things!
+It’s a great lining to stop biscuits, meringues or macaroons sticking; you can print on them; cut it out and make flowers or objects; or you can draw on them and with icing or food colour pens to create unique artwork!

 Where to get it